 Archetypal Correspondence

-Astrology seems to be supported by Jungian and Platonic philosophy here.
-Which naturally ties in given the archetypes are planetary of conceptual origin.
-So understanding these forces can not only gain an individual the insight into what is in their life and why, but what could be, due to their archetypal potentials.
+Astrology and archetypal influence are complementary of each other in many ways.
+Understanding these forces can not only support one in gaining the insight into what is in their life and why, but also more readily depict the trails through the forest of life to what could be, due to their karmic archetypal potentials.
 Your birth chart is a great way to familiarize yourself with the archetypal forces that guide your tendencies in life and experience.
 In modern Astrology there are 10 or more 'planetary' archetypes, but Mushroomlife only focuses on the 7 classical archetypes that were correspondent to the visible planets in ancient times.
 Ones observed with the naked eye for eons.

-Each one of these classical planetary archetypes corresponds to a day of the week as well.
+Each one of these classical planetary archetypes corresponds to a day of the week.
 Furthermore hours in the day, as well as minutes in the hour and seconds in each minute.
+There is no wrong time for the work or benefit contained in each.
+Many practitioners will focus on the day of a certain archetypes more than hours or minutes in which to carry out their operations in the lab/self.

 Sun:

-Gold, Sahasrara, Heart, Sunday, Gold, The Present, Fire
+Gold, Sahasrara, Heart, Sunday, Gold, The Present, Fire, The Atman

 Moon: